Conventions in Entity Framework Core are the default rules by which the Database Schema is created based on Domain and Database Context classes.

 }

-It will also create tables for the domain class that are not included as DbSet properties but are reachable through Reference Navigation Properties in other domain class.
+This is all simple, but how the second table i.e. Department is created since we haven’t defined a DbSet for it.
+The answer is Entity Framework Core will also create tables for the domain classes that are not included as DbSet properties but are reachable through Reference Navigation Properties given on other domain class.

-EF Core creates columns in the database table for all the scalar properties in the domain classes.
+Entity Framework Core Conventions creates columns in the database table for all the scalar properties defined in the domain classes.
 The column names are kept the same as the property name.
-The Employee class has 4 scalar properties (Id, DepartmentId, Name, Designation) so 4 columns with the same name will be created in the Employee table.
+The Employee class has 4 scalar properties (Id, DepartmentId, Name, Designation) so 4 columns with the same names are created in the Employee table.

-Similarly 2 columns with the name Id & Name will be created in the Department table.
+Similarly 2 columns with the names Id & Name will be created in the Department table.

 C# Data Type | Mapping to SQL Server Data Type |